umarhassan-mitodl/21m.011-fall-2024/content/pages/week-5-lecture-5-vocal-genres-in-the-baroque.md

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

-Listen to this recording with Jessye Norman as soloist and using modern instruments: [\[Listen on YouTube\]](https://www.youtube.com/watch?v=vlVkS26KT5s)
+Listen to this recording with Jessye Norman as soloist and using modern instruments: {{% resource_link "adb099a4-83c6-44d7-af44-6177386cd9cd" "[Listen on YouTube]" %}}

 Here is the plot summary for context: {{% resource_link "981b8afd-a57b-44d7-8503-fc26329ba08e" "*Dido and Aeneas* Synopsis and Notes" %}}